loosewheel/lwcomponents/readme.txt

 * This block is only available if digilines and/or mesecons are loaded.

 Contains an inventory and dispenses (with velocity) an item on command.
 Also acts as a digilines conductor.
+If the hopper mod is loaded, will take items from the top and sides, and release them from the bottom.

 UI